Audio Studio Orientations

 HOW LONG TO KEEP YOUR FOOTAGE?

-Finally, it's good to make executive decisions about what you need to keep for how long.
-We always want the very highest-quality master file of the finished work to excerpt, display, recompress, redistribute, but it's worth asking ourselves the question at what point most of the raw footage can be erased, and of course different makers have different answers to, and practices arising from, this question.
+It's important to make good decisions about what you need to keep for how long.
+We always want the very highest-quality master file of the finished work to excerpt, display, recompress, and redistribute, but it's worth asking ourselves the question at what point most of the raw footage can be erased.
+Of course different makers have different answers to, and practices arising from, this question.

 Mike Figgis (Digital Filmmaking, 2007) discusses how he used to think he needed to keep every moment of footage he'd ever shot, but found himself staring at an ever-growing pile of hard drives he never used again, until he decided to question this practice.